Foreclosure Process and Laws in New York

 After the foreclosure begins, for borrower-occupied properties, the court will schedule a foreclosure settlement conference to take place within 60 days after the lender files proof of service with the court clerk.
 The conference aims to provide an opportunity to work out an agreement to avoid foreclosure, like a loan modification.

 State law says that if the homeowner appears at the settlement hearing pro se (without a lawyer), the court should consider it a motion to proceed as "a poor person."
 The judge is then supposed to figure out whether the homeowner can go through the foreclosure process unrepresented or if the court should appoint a lawyer to help the homeowner.
 (N.Y.
-Civil Practice Rule 3408).
-However, a proposed class action lawsuit filed on June 7, 2023, claims that courts have failed to implement this rule.
+Civil Practice Rule 3408 (2025).)
+However, a proposed class action lawsuit filed on June 7, 2023, claimed that courts failed to implement this rule.
+The case settled, and the New York State Office of Court Administration (OCA) agreed to implement the state law's protections for homeowners across New York State.

 What Happens If You Do or Don’t File an Answer